soynassir/soynassir/README.md

 - 👋 Hi, I’m @soynassir
 - 👀 I’m interested in Web Development, Crypto and NFT Art
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and C++
 - 💞️ I’m looking to collaborate on any of my projects
 - 📫 How to reach me @soynassir